matatata/PS5-DualSense-Wireless-Controller-X-Plane-Joystick-File/README.md

 # Playstation 5 DualSense Wireless-Controller X-Plane .joy-File

-Copy the files PS5 DualSense Wireless-Controller - Mac.joy and PS5 DualSense Wireless-Controll-Front.png to XPLANE/Resources/joystick configs/ and you should be able to visually configure the controller (either connected via Bluetooth or USB).
+Copy the files PS5 DualSense Wireless-Controller - Mac.joy, PS5 DualSense Wireless-Controller - Windows.joy, PS5 DualSense Wireless-Controll-Top.png and PS5 DualSense Wireless-Controll-Front.png to XPLANE/Resources/joystick configs/ and you should be able to visually configure the controller (either connected via Bluetooth or USB).

 ![](screenshot.jpg)